Since 2014 I have been adding names and any information i can find about the men from both WW1 and WW2 on the memorial.

 to record their names.

 These pages show my progress in researching all the men who are on the memorial or served and returned from duty from not only from WW1 and WW2, but any other war.

 And to date I have over 378 names.

 Discovering those who were demobilized, injured and found too young to serve.

 In the Gallery there are extra pictures of their CWGC gravestones, family graves and more.

 I have lived in Clayton le Woods for 38 years and have an ancestral connection going as far back as 1763 on my maternal side.

-I have always had a keen interest in genealogy, local, WW1 and WW2
+I have always had a keen interest in genealogy, local, WW1 and WW2 history.

 Most of my spare time I spend researching war history which started originally whilst researching the war history of family members.